HomeSchools and FacultiesFaculty of Health SciencesUP Hosts Miguel Alemán Chair on Medicine

 UP holds Miguel Aleman Chair on Medicine

-Improving medicine in Mexico
+Improving Healthcare in Mexico

-To kick off the event, Dr. Obrador reflected on the importance of this type of event for the university and its objective: "Theorganization's aim is to improve medicine in Mexico by supporting, fundamentally, research and development (...).
-The aim of the chair is to create links in the development of institutions in Mexico".
+To kick off the event, Dr. Obrador reflected on how important these types of events are for the university and its mission:“The organization’s goal is to improve medicine in Mexico primarily by supporting research and development ( …).
+The purpose of the chair is to foster ties in the development of institutions in Mexico.”

 UP holds Miguel Aleman Chair on Medicine